Botanical Safety Consortium Resources

 A product that is intended to supplement the diet.
 A dietary supplement contains one or more dietary ingredients (including vitamins, minerals, herbs or other botanicals, amino acids, and other substances) or their components; is intended to be taken by mouth as a pill, capsule, tablet, or liquid; and is identified on the front label of the product as being a dietary supplement.1,5

-1“Dictionary of Dietary Supplement Terms.”
-NIH Office of Dietary Supplements, U.S. Department of Health and Human Services
+1 “Dictionary of Dietary Supplement Terms.”
+NIH Office of Dietary Supplements.

 A product (ingredient) consisting of a solvent (menstruum) combined with a dietary substance or botanical biomass by a process that physically separates constituents from the dietary substance or botanical and dissolves them into the solvent.
 The extract can be further concentrated through drying to a dry powder or semi-solid form.3